Highlights

 The 7 Stages of the FAST Scale

-At Comfort & Peace Hospice, we know that the journey through dementia can be overwhelming—for both patients and their loved ones.
+At Comfort & Peace Hospice, we know that the journey through dementia can be overwhelming for both patients and their loved ones.
 The Functional Assessment Staging Tool (FAST) helps us navigate this path with compassion and clarity.
-It outlines the progression of Alzheimer’s and related dementias, from early forgetfulness to complete dependence.

 Each stage tells a story.
 Here’s what that story may look like, step by step.